greglobinski/gatsby-styled-blog-starter/README.md

 * Localstorage for user history
 * ...

-# Blogs build with the starter
+# Blogs built with the starter

 * [www.userexperiencenotes.com](https://www.userexperiencenotes.com/)

-PR to add your blog
+pr to add your blog

 # Updates